 Unfortunately, since most theatres are still closed down due to the COVID-19 and will continue to be for a while, we are unable to analyze the box office as studios are not reporting weekend projections.
 Due to this situation, studios are prematurely pulling films from theatres and releasing them on VOD, allowing audiences to watch them within the comfort of their own home.
 While theatres are temporarily shut down for an indefinite amount of time, we are dedicating this segment to analyzing how each film fares on VOD.

-Next week Trolls: World Tour is set to release on VOD and it will be interesting to see how it fares against Onward.
 In the coming weeks, we will continue to analyze the state of VOD releases and will provide updates regarding upcoming films.

 Follow my blog on Instagram @moviereviews100!